 Another already-present trend that will undoubtedly continue its trajectory is diversification.
 Of everything.

 More and more channels are constantly opening up.
 Mobile gaming.
 Connected TVs.
 VR.
 Digital audio is of increasing importance.
 A 2019 survey of UK media and ad agency managers found 85% were intending to increase spend on podcast ads over the coming year.
 Home voice assistants are extending the digital audio segment.

 In an environment of perpetually increasing competition, publishers are already experimenting with diversified revenue streams.
 We can see early case studies in the traditional newspaper industry.
 Papers like The Guardian and The New York Times have been experimenting with a mixture of paywalls, reader contributions, events, sponsored content and innumerable other sources of income.

 For publishers, such diversification is a matter of survival.
 For advertisers, each new stream is another opportunity to reach consumers – and another opportunity to more precisely target potential customers, aided by publishers’ valuable 1st party data.

 But accommodating such a mix also requires a diversification of content.
 The same display ad won’t work in every context.

-Advertisers have already begun – rightfully – to experiment with producing variations of the same ad to be delivered in different contexts.
+Advertisers have already begun – rightfully – to experiment with producing variations of the same ad, which they want to deliver in different contexts.
 Cold sore relief medication company Abreva ran 119 variations of the same YouTube ad to appeal to differing audiences.